 | SMAU | October | Milan | N/A | N/A | N/A | Innovation, SMEs |

-| Web Summit | November | Lisbon | 70,000+ | N/A | N/A | Tech, startups, media |
+| Web Summit | November | Lisbon | 70,000+ | N/A | N/A | Tech, startup, media |

 | IAB Forum | November | Milan | N/A | N/A | N/A | Digital advertising |

-| Social Media Strategies | Dec 2–3 | Bologna | N/A | N/A | N/A | Social media |
+| Social Media Strategies | December 2-3 | Bologna | N/A | N/A | N/A | Social media |

-| Focus Area | Recommended Events | Why |
+| Focus area | Recommended events | Why |

 |---|---|---|

-| Digital marketing and performance | OMR Festival, DMEXCO, IAB Forum | Focus on advertising, programmatic, data and ROI |
+| Digital and performance marketing | OMR Festival, DMEXCO, IAB Forum | Focus on advertising, programmatic, data and ROI |

-| Artificial intelligence and martech | AI Week Milan, Web Summit, SXSW | AI applications in marketing, automation, emerging tools |
+| Artificial intelligence and martech | AI Week Milano, Web Summit, SXSW | AI applications in marketing, automation, emerging tools |

 | E-commerce and retail | Netcomm Forum, SMAU | Omnichannel strategies, social commerce, logistics |